maruel/panicparse/README.md

 Run test and prints a concise stack trace upon deadlock in bash

-    go test -v |& panicparse -all
+    go test -v |& panicparse

 `|&` tells bash to redirect stderr to stdout, it's an alias for `2>&1 |`. panic() and Go's native deadlock detector always print to stderr.
-Using `-all` tells panicparse to print the output that was printed before and after the stack trace, generally useful when piping `go test -v` in.

-On Windows, a better trick can be used
+On Windows, a better trick can be used so that only stderr is piped to panicparse, leaving stdout alone:

     go test -v 2>&1 1>con: | panicparse

-`-all` is not needed because stdout is not piped in.

 ### Parsing from a file